DerName/dropwizard-rabbitmq/README.md

 ===================
 *Why doesn't this exist already...*

-A [dropwizard-extra](//github.com/datasift/dropwizard-extra) inspired library to integrate rabbitmq with dropwizard configuration, metrics, health-checks and lifecycle.
+Rabbitmq configuration, metrics, health-checks and lifecycle management integrated with dropwizard, focused on common use cases.
+Inspired by dropwizard-core and [dropwizard-extra](//github.com/datasift/dropwizard-extra).

 Usage
 -----